 In today's business landscape, technology is eating the world, and the staffing and recruitment industry might be next on the menu if they don’t actively look for new and innovative ways to serve their candidates and customers.
 We just released an eBook on the topic called: "The Best Software Platforms for Staffing, Recruitment and Executive Search".

-Instead of manually scanning job boards, news sites and company career pages for information about important sales triggers, use a smart aggregator like Vainu to automate the grunt work.
+Instead of manually scanning job boards, news sites and company career pages for information about important buying signals, use a smart aggregator like Vainu to automate the grunt work.
 Vainu’s web indexing technology indexes information on every registered company from millions of websites every single day.
 The hundreds of filters in our software allows our users to track exactly the events that indicate a window of opportunity for them.

 1. Swings in Hiring Volume

-This is one of the most obvious trigger events.
+This is one of the most obvious buying signals.
 A company that hires frequently probably has a strong growth and will need to continue to hire more people to keep it up.
 Also companies that have been forced to downsize might be of interest for you.
 Don’t just position yourself as someone who can fill available positions, make sure you understand the reasons for the change before you reach out to them and offer your expertise to help them reach their end goal.

 2. Specific talent being hired